Hazardous and Banned Materials:

 Other Hazardous Materials:

 Most household hazardous materials can be dropped off at Hartland Land Fill.
 Sub-sets of materials, such as solvents, can also be disposed of at other facilities around the region.
 For complete information on how to safely dispose of household hazardous materials, see the CRD Household Hazardous Waste website.
+For an overview on demolition waste, view the Demolition Waste Brochure.

 What Materials are Banned from the Landfill?